Mike Watkins rounds up recent news and views in ATV Sunday celebrating the world of telly, showbiz and whatever else takes his fancy.

 The show had been overseen by a former The Archers executive until recently and while some ‘back to basics’ ideas such as everyday lives stories proved a good idea – rather than having OTT storylines and nightly high drama – it failed to be executed wisely on-screen with plots like issues with wheelie bins and uninteresting market stall issues.
 The show has also been branded a prime time Grange Hill due to its overuse of, as Grotbags always called them, ‘brats’.

-We should of course remember Diederick Santer was the boss who changed the opening titles in 2009 because he couldn’t understand why the text rose from the bottom to the top – when the entire sequence revolved around the River Thames (aka water) so the EastEnders logo was done like water rising – doh!
-Having to deal with the Elstree press office and its honchos for ATV Today, I think I can safely say stupidity is something than runs through several of the staff, although that’s due to the misplaced ideas of grandeur; they seem to think they’re Inspector Morse when they’re Take The High Road.
+We should, of course, remember Diederick Santer was the boss who changed the opening titles in 2009 because he couldn’t understand why the text rose from the bottom to the top – when the entire sequence revolved around the River Thames (aka water) so the EastEnders logo was done like water rising – doh!
+Having to deal with the Elstree press office and its honchos for ATV Today, I think I can safely say stupidity is something that runs through several of the staff, although that’s due to the misplaced ideas of grandeur; they seem to think they’re Inspector Morse when they’re Take The High Road.

 Could still be there in 50 years, if EastEnders lasts that long.
 Jamie as Jay.